-The Cousins in Clay is a collaborative adventure with Bruce Gholson, Samantha Henneke, and Michael Kline.
+The Cousins in Clay is a collaborative adventure started in 2010 by Bruce Gholson, Samantha Henneke, and Michael Kline.
 Each year we invite some of our pottery kin from far and wide for a pottery rich weekend that includes a whole lot of our best pottery, awesome fresh food and beverage, and of course we make pots!
+In 2019 Courtney Martin and Kyle Carpenter joined Michael to host the sale in Bakersville.

 The concept of "Cousins in Clay" is attributed to Michael who referred to a visit to his “clay cousins” Bruce and Samantha in Seagrove, on his blog Sawdust and Dirt.
 After the cousin reference in his blog, Bruce and Samantha invited Michael to participate in their first Bulldog Pottery Studio Art sale, and titled it “Cousins in Clay”.
 This has now become an annual event with nationally recognized guest cousins from across the country.
 We recognize that clay artists all over the world are related to one another through the common bond of clay.
 We are one big extended family of cousins in clay!